Nevus araneus; Spider telangiectasia; Vascular spider; Spider nevus; Arterial spiders

 Spider angioma is an abnormal collection of blood vessels near the surface of the skin.

 Spider angiomas are very common.
 They often occur in pregnant women and in people with liver disease.
 They can appear in both children and adults.
-They get their name from an appearance similar to a red spider.
+They get their name because the mark looks similar to a red spider.

 They appear most often on the face, neck, upper part of the trunk, arms, and fingers.